MBoemo/DNAscent/README.md

 cd DNAscent
 make
 ```
 This will put the DNAscent executable into the DNAscent/bin directory.
+A typical compile time for DNAscent and all of its dependencies is 5-7 minutes.

 ## Sample Workflow
 We assume the following: